tnlmedia/laravel-tool/docs/Cores/Gatherer.md

 # Gatherer

-`Gatherer` provides a argument-driven way to build and execute search-like queries using a `Seeker` instance,
+`Gatherer` provides an argument-driven way to build and execute search-like queries using a `Seeker` instance.

 ## How to use

 1. Create a new class that extends `TNLMedia\LaravelTool\Cores\Gatherer`.
-2. Change the `$seeker` property to your target seeker class.
+2. Set the `$seeker` property to your target seeker class.
 3. Override `processCondition` and `processSort` methods to implement your search logic.

 ## Sample